 I relished the solitude – until we heard the dingoes howl and crossed paths with no less than five snakes.
 It would be foolish to not take a satellite phone or PLB with you in case of an emergency.

 The distances varied from 13.5km to 18km but were different enough in terrain that you felt ready for the next.
 The track is sympathetically marked, enough to keep you on your toes but not requiring navigation as such.
 My Fitbit was pretty handy for gauging the distance between the markers – 5km along a river takes much longer than you’d anticipate.

 How To Get There

-The Green Gully track is at Cedar Creek, 37km north-east of the Oxley Highway between Walcha and Port Macquarie, along well-maintained gravel roads that are suitable for two-wheel-drive.
-It is a solid 8-hour drive from Sydney – Get petrol before you leave the A1 as you still have a couple of hours to drive.
+The Green Gully Track is at Cedar Creek, 37km north-east of the Oxley Highway between Walcha and Port Macquarie, along well-maintained gravel roads that are suitable for 2WD.
+It’s a solid 8-hour drive from Sydney.
+Get petrol before you leave the A1 as you still have a couple of hours to drive.

 - Wading up rivers

 Intermediate – you need to be fairly fit to carry your pack for long, steep sections and be ready to walk in thigh-high water for most of the third day.